ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 ### Requested By/Approver

-If you have successfully logged into MyAccess/Duo, the "Requested By Name" and "Requested by Email" should be autopopulated with your information from the UCSF Directory.
+If you have successfully logged into MyAccess/Duo, the **"Requested By Name"** and **"Requested by Email"** should be autopopulated with your information from the UCSF Directory.

-In the "UCSF Principle Investigator (PI) Approver Name, enter the name of the your supervisor and select the matching name from the pull down.
-This should populate the "UCSF PI Email" and "UCSF PI Department or Program" fields.
+In the **"UCSF Principle Investigator (PI) Approver Name"**, enter the name of the your supervisor and select the matching name from the pull down.
+This should populate the **"UCSF PI Email"** and **"UCSF PI Department or Program"** fields.

 ### Account Details

-Select "Yes" or "No" from the "Does this user already have an existing account on Wynton?" pull down.
+Select "Yes" or "No" from the **"Does this user already have an existing account on Wynton?"** pull down.

-Select "No" from the "Do you Require Access to PHI Data" pull down.
+Select "No" from the **"Do you Require Access to PHI Data"** pull down.
 (Wynton is not currently Approved for PHI Data.)

 If you are filling the form out for yourself, the "Requested For" field will be autopopulated with your name.

 If you are requesting an account for another user, enter their name and select it from the pull down.

-If they are a non-UCSF affiliate, select "Check this box if you cannot find their User Name in the database" and enter their First Name, Last Name, and contact email address.
+If they are a non-UCSF affiliate, select **"Check this box if you cannot find their User Name in the database"** and enter their First Name, Last Name, and contact email address.

-Select a UCSF Title from the pull down menu.
+Select a **"UCSF Title"** from the pull down menu.

-Enter the Country and State of Origin.
-If you are associated with an institution other than UCSF, enter it in the "Institution" field.
+Select the **"Country"** and **"State"** of Origin.
+If you are associated with an institution other than UCSF, enter it in the **"Institution"** field.

-If you are a UCSF Employee, the UCSF Employee/Student ID should be autopopulated from the "Requested For" field.
+If you are a UCSF Employee, the UCSF Employee/Student ID should be autopopulated from the **"Requested For"** field.
 If you are not a UCSF employee, student, staff or faculty, enter "none".

 If you have had accounts with any of the affiliated computing environments, select them.